krakphp/fn/README.md

 ### Currying

-All functions that are curryable hav generated curry functions.
+All functions that are curryable have generated curry functions.
 A function is curryable if it has more than one required argument or one required argument with any number of optional arguments.

 These function definitions aren't curryable: